 The LCA of 6 and 1 is 1.

 Approach: The article describes an approach known as Binary Lifting to find the Lowest Common Ancestor of two nodes in a tree.
 There can be many approaches to solve the LCA problem.
 We are discussing the Binary Lifting Technique, the others can be read from here and here.

-We first check whether a node is an ancestor of other or not and if one node is ancestor of other then it is the LCA of these two nodes otherwise we find a node which is not the common ancestor of both u and v and is highest(i.e. a node x such that x is not the common ancestor of u and v but memo[x] is) in the tree.
+We first check whether a node is an ancestor of another or not and if one node is ancestor of another then it is the LCA of these two nodes otherwise we find a node that is not the common ancestor of both u and v and is the highest(i.e. a node x such that x is not the common ancestor of u and v but memo[x] is) in the tree.
 After finding such a node (let it be x), we print the first ancestor of x i.e. memo[x] which will be the required LCA.

 Below is the implementation of the above approach:

 The LCA of 6 and 9 is 1 The LCA of 5 and 9 is 1 The LCA of 6 and 8 is 3 The LCA of 6 and 1 is 1